warpdesign/pcx-js/README.md

  `CanvasContext.createImageData` takes care of allocating the memory for writing pixel data.

- ## Working on binary data using JavaScript
+ ## Working on binary data using JavaScript in the Browser

  Since a few years, JavaScript provides an easy way to work with binary Data using the `ArrayBuffer` and `TypedArray` objects.